redwoodjs/redwood/docs/docs/graphql.md

 ## Health Checks

-Health checks are used determine if a server is available and ready to start serving traffic.
+You can use health checks to determine if a server is available and ready to start serving traffic.

+Often, services like [Pingdom](https://www.pingdom.com) or similar offerings will use health checks to determine server uptime and notify you if for some reason it becomes unavailable.

-Redwood's GraphQLHandler provides a health check endpoint at `/graphql/health`.
+Redwood's GraphQL Server provides a health check endpoint at `/graphql/health` as part of its GraphQLHandler.

 If the server is healthy and can accept requests, the response will contain the following headers: